Why You Need to Read Before You Write

 Before I ever even knew what I was doing, before I decided writing was my life, before all the dreams started piling up, before all of that, I knew that when I read I could write better.

 There was nothing special about it, except that I loved it, and the writing gave me something.
 It settled the wild chaos of storming worries and self-doubts.
-Her flow and simplicity of words grounded me.
+The flow and simplicity of words grounded me.
 They gave me something to write up to, a ruler by which to measure my own writing.
 This book would say to me, "There now, wasn't that simple?
 All this story out of a few words.
 It's not that hard.
 You can do it."

 And magically, I could write again.

 I know, I know.
 You have little enough time to even write as it is . . .

-It wasn't just the magic the book held for me, but it was also the magic of reading the written word.
-The arc and flow, the sentence structure, its ability to draw me so completely into its world.
+It wasn't just the magic of the book, but it was also the magic of reading the written word.
+The arc and flow, the sentence structure, its ability to draw me so completely in.
 This is what made writing magic for me.